 Statistics or odds only hold real value when they are used over a period of time.
 Or, more accurately, when they are used to express the likelihood of an event occurring, taking into account many instances of the same event, and not a single instance.

 Statistics must be applied to a series of events in order to make any sense at all.
-It makes no real sense to say that if a pair of dice have rolled sixes, that the very next throw will not again be sixes.
+It makes no real sense to say that if a pair of dice have rolled sixes, that the very next throw will not again be sixes at the River Belle Casino while you double down your bets.
 If, however, one tracks dice rolls over a period of thirty six times, being that the odds of sixes being rolled are one in thirty six, they may then begin to start making predictions as to when a pair of sixes will again be rolled.
 Even then, a much greater sample is best to start making predictions based on statistics.
 Hence the terms gambler’s fallacy, and inverse gambler’s fallacy, were created to express a skewed perception of statistics.
 Interestingly, the above two states of minds are very common in those who take part in gambling, more so then many would believe.
 It in fact makes up a large portion of decisions made at gambling tables, as revealed by studies on the state of mind.